Friday Morning, 32°F and foggy

 Unless you’re one of those planners who pre-plan every scene before you begin writing, you may not even be sure what your story really is until you’ve written it a few times.
 And that’s fine as long as you stop worrying about the perfect opening sentence and get writing.

-Over the various incarnations of State of Love & Trust, here’s some of what I changed:
+Over the various incarnations of State of Love & Trust, here’s some darlings I murdered: